robatron/gulp-chug/README.md

 gulp-chug
 =========

-Run external gulpfiles as part of a task inside a gulpfile
+Run external gulpfiles as part of a gulp task inside another gulpfile

 **Note:** gulp-chug will *not* modify the stream, but will accept a modified stream, and will return the stream as received like normal.